How to Choose and Grow Shelling Beans in Your Garden

-Bush beans are the most popular type to grow.
+Bush beans are the most popular type of shelling beans to grow.
 They produce fresh pods that make a snapping sound when you break them into pieces.
 Although bush beans take more space, they need less staking, weeding, and watering.
 They produce most of their crop at one time, although bush bean plants kept picked generally will continue flowering and producing some vegetables throughout the summer.
 To keep a consistent crop of bush beans growing, plant every two weeks throughout the summer.

 Pole beans are a good solution for growing beans in a smaller space.
-Plant beans up a 5- to 8-foot trellis or pyramid tuteur to support the long vines.
-Each green bean plant yields two to three times more beans than bush beans but only a few at a time.
+Plant shelling beans up a 5- to 8-foot trellis or pyramid tuteur to support the long vines.
+Each bean plant yields two to three times more beans than bush beans but only a few at a time.

-Tips for Growing Beans
+Tips for Growing Shelling Beans

 Beans do not survive frost.
-Wait to plant beans until danger of frost is past and the soil is warm.
+Wait to plant beans until the danger of frost is past and the soil is warm.
 Cover plants anytime freezing temperatures are forecast.